ramit21/react-burger-app/README.md

 10. See store/actions/index.js -> as to how group different exports in a single file, and then import the latter in the components (see BurgerBuilder.js/ Orders.js)

+11. Note that a screen refresh clears the redux store, so for persisting data like JWT tokens, use localStorage.

 ## Authentication